 Not so fast.
 Mike Cintolo, Chief Analyst of our flagship Cabot Growth Investor advisory, our resident market historian, and probably the best at timing the stock market of any investment expert I know, says otherwise.
-On his annual January webinar last month, he told listeners that we are in the middle innings of the current secular (very long-term) bull market.
+Mike has been identifying green lights in market signals and moving his portfolio out of cash and increasingly into promising stocks.

-I nodded along when he said it, because just about everything Mike says about the market is right (which is why he is recognized by Market Digest as one of this industry’s top market timers every single year).
-But it definitely doesn’t feel like we’re in the middle innings of this bull market.
-Not when everyone from my 17-year-old nephew to the guy who painted my house a couple months ago is suddenly opening up a Robinhood account (plus, there was that whole GameStop (GME) thing) .
+I’m not one to second guess it, because just about everything Mike says about the market is right (which is why he is recognized by Market Digest as one of this industry’s top market timers every single year).
+But it definitely doesn’t feel like we’re in the midst of a secular bull market.
+Not when everyone from my 17-year-old nephew to the guy who painted my house a couple months ago is once again extremely bullish (FOMO is back) and opening up a Robinhood account.
 That kind of frothy sentiment is historically a major red flag, as it was at the turn of the century just before the dot-com bubble burst.

 But in an effort to not get too caught up in the moment myself – positively or negatively – I thought it would be a good idea to take the 30,000-foot view of the stock market and look at the historical trend.
 So I pulled up a 100-year stock market chart.
 Here’s what it looks like:

 This is a chart of the Dow Jones Industrial Average in real (after inflation) terms, courtesy of the website macrotrends.net.
 Technically, it’s a 108-year chart, dating back to 1915, and thus including the 1918 Spanish Flu global pandemic and accompanying market crash.
 The market bottomed in late 1920 and proceeded to embark on a nine-year bull market that saw stocks rise nearly 600% - the Roaring ‘20s indeed.